Frequently Asked Questions

 My child really enjoys attending the local nursery.
 Can he/she continue to attend it?

 Yes.
 Some families decide to send/continuing sending their child to their local nursery in addition to the SSC.
 The first 15 hours of your child’s Free Entitlement funding would cover the SSC place only.
 Any additional hours (either at Boundstone or another setting) would either be covered by paying an additional fee or through the extended 30 Hours Free Entitlement offer for eligible families.

 Why have other referrals been made?

-Your SLT will ask your permission to make two referrals in addition to the SSC referral:
+Your SLT will ask your permission to make other referrals in addition to the SSC referral:

 Child Development Centre – your child will be seen by a Paediatrician to assess his/her general development and communication skills in order to ensure that the SSC is the most appropriate setting for your child.

 Other specific professional advice to support your child's access to the Nursery